tonyduan/transformer-blocks/READMATH.md

-### Basic Transformer
+### Transformer Models

 Last update: April 2020.

 ---

-Implementations of a few attention-based [1] models in PyTorch.
-We follow the notation of the Set Transformer [2], since much of our codebase was built on theirs.
-Of course, the Annotated Transformer [3] was helpful as well.
+Implementations of blocks for attention-based models; the encoder/decoder blocks of the original Transformer [1] and permutation-equivarant blocks of the Set Transformer [2].
+The Annotated Transformer [3] proved a useful reference.

-**Attention**
+**Scaled Dot-Product Attention**

 For set of queries $Q$, keys $K$, and values $V$, we define:
 $$